Start Date

 Degree overview

-• Work on real-world projects with industry professionals.
+• Work on real-world projects such as television shows and short films with industry professionals.

-• Learn in state-of-the-art television and radio studios - UniSA is home to one of SA’s largest green screens with motion capture technology.
+• Study in an industry connected environment - television shows for Channel 44 are filmed in our on-campus TV studio which is home to one of SA's largest green screens with motion capture technology.

-• Graduate career ready, with your own digital portfolio of work.
+• Graduate career-ready with your own portfolio of work including live action, documentary and experimental films.

 Snapshot